 While some may be eligible for an Accident, Sickness, and Unemployment insurance policy through some providers, it is very unlikely that they will be able to make a successful claim for anything that is related to their Parkinson’s Disease diagnosis.

-It is recommended that individuals speak to a knowledgeable insurance advisor like those at Claybrooke so they can have a better understanding of what is and is not covered under these types of policies.
+It is recommended that individuals speak to a knowledgeable insurance advisor like those at Claybrooke so they can better understand what is and is not covered under these types of policies.